Prostatectomy - simple; Suprapubic prostatectomy; Retropubic simple prostatectomy; Open prostatectomy; Millen procedure

 - Tightening of the urinary outlet from scar tissue (urethral stricture)

 Before the Procedure

-You will have many visits with your doctor and tests before your surgery:
+You will have many visits with your provider and tests before your surgery:

 - Complete physical exam

-- Visits with your doctor to make sure medical problems (such as diabetes, high blood pressure, and heart or lung diseases) are being treated well
+- Visits with your provider to make sure medical problems (such as diabetes, high blood pressure, and heart or lung diseases) are being treated well

 - Additional testing to confirm bladder function